Canon 1300D vs Sony A5000

 - More modern: Reflects 2 years and 2 months of technical progress since the A5000 launch.

-Reasons to prefer the Sony Alpha A5000:
+Arguments in favor of the Sony Alpha A5000:

 - More detail: Has more megapixels (19.8 vs 17.9MP), which boosts linear resolution by 5%.

 - Better image quality: Scores substantially higher (13 points) in the DXO overall evaluation.